Hi friends, in this article, I am discussing the nuclear power plant working principle and hope you will find it informative.

 Thus a chain reaction of fission starts.
 The increasing number of neutrons is controlled by pushing the cadmium rods into the reactor.
 These rods absorb some of the neutrons.
 Thus the energy produced is kept under control to avoid an explosion.

-The coolant, say CO2 gas is pumped through the reactor to carry away the heat generated by the fission of uranium nuclei.
+2. The coolant, say CO2 gas is pumped through the reactor to carry away the heat generated by the fission of uranium nuclei.
 The hot CO2 passes through a heat-exchanger and converts cold water into steam.
-This steam is used to derive turbines for generating electricity.

-- The coolant is constantly circulated through a closed loop linking with the reactor and heat exchanger with the help of coolant pump.
+The coolant is circulated continuously through a closed-loop linking with the reactor and heat exchanger with the help of a coolant pump.
 This circulating coolant carries heat produced in the reactor to heat exchanger.

 - It reduces the demand for depleting resources of energy (coal, oil and gas).